jecki/DHParser/documentation_src/manuals/ebnf.rst

 Since our original mini-XML-grammar did not contain any error-resumption-directives, this is what we'd expect.
-Now let's add a skip-directive to continue after misspelled tag-names::
+Now let's add a resume-directive to continue after misspelled tag-names::

     >>> miniXML = '''